County Londonderry

 Since 1972, the counties in Northern Ireland, including Londonderry, have no longer been used by the state as part of the local administration.
-Following further reforms in 2015, the area is now governed under three different districts; Derry and Strabane, Causeway Coast and Glens and Mid-Ulster.
+Following further reforms in 2015, the area is now governed under three different districts: Derry and Strabane, Causeway Coast and Glens and Mid-Ulster.
 Despite no longer being used for local government and administrative purposes, it is sometimes used in a cultural context in All-Ireland sporting and cultural events (i.e. Derry GAA).

-Since 1981, it has become one of four counties in Northern Ireland that has a Catholic majority (55.56% according to the 2001 Census), with 57% of the Catholic population residing within the territory of Derry City Council.
+Since 1981, it has become one of four counties in Northern Ireland that has a Catholic majority (55.56% according to the 2001 Census and 61.3% according to the 2021 Census).
 The county flower is the purple saxifrage.

 Name

 The place name Derry is an anglicisation of the Old Irish Daire (Modern Irish Doire), meaning "oak-grove" or "oak-wood".

 As with the city, its name is subject to the Derry/Londonderry name dispute, with the form "Londonderry" generally preferred by unionists and "Derry" by nationalists.
-Unlike with the city however, there has never been a County Derry.
+Unlike with the city, however, there has never been a County Derry.
 County Londonderry was formed mostly from the old County Coleraine (see below).
 British authorities use the name "Londonderry", while "Derry" is used by the Republic of Ireland.

 History

-Pre-historic
+Prehistoric

-Mountsandel located near Coleraine in County Londonderry is "perhaps the oldest recorded settlement within Ireland".
+The county has a significant of megalithic structures from prehistoric times, including Ballygroll Prehistoric Landscape, as well as numerous others.
+The most significant site however is Mountsandel, located near Coleraine in County Londonderry is "perhaps the oldest recorded settlement within Ireland".